A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

 \section{Interactive Image Segmentation}

-In this section, we introduce a practical method for the construction of the evolving contours $\cC_n:=\cC_{S_n}$.
-The fundamental idea is to regard each contour $\cC_n$ as an end-to-end concatenation of a series of open geodesic paths through an operator of path concatenation
+In this section, we discuss practical enhancements to the construction of the evolving contours $\cC_n:=\cC_{S_n}$, $n\geq 0$, used in our segmentation method.
+A first fundamental ingredient, which adds some flexibility to our approach, is to regard each contour $\cC_n$ as an end-to-end concatenation of finite set of open geodesic paths, rather than as a single geodesic path from a point to itself, see \cref{subsec_FixedPointsScheme}.
+Recall that path concatenation is defined as